 Trust me: It pays to travel light.
 With just a couple of carry-ons for clothing and one small backpack for electronics, it didn’t take long to pack everything up.
 Aside from a few toiletries, a change of clothes for tomorrow, and our electronics and charging cords, we finished long before her talk began.

 Dewi’s talk was actually really interesting.
-Climate change is an especially important concern here, as the country lies even further below sea level than New Orleans does.
+Climate change is an especially urgent concern here, as the country lies even further below sea level than New Orleans does.

 She explained more about the expansive system of dams, dykes, and dunes that Netherlands must maintain for its wellbeing.
 Keeping the land free from flooding requires a lot more thought and preparation than I had realized!